jorgebucaran/hyperapp/docs/jsx.md

 This is much faster than sending a parser down the wire and compiling the view in the browser.

+---

 For an in-depth introduction to JSX, see the official [documentation](https://facebook.github.io/react/docs/introducing-jsx.html).

 ## Setup

-We can use [Babel](https://github.com/babel/babel) to transform JSX into `h` function calls and a bundler to create a single file we can deliver to the browser.
+We'll use [Babel](https://github.com/babel/babel) to transform JSX into `h()` function calls and a bundler to create a single file to deliver to the browser.

 In a new directory, create an `index.html` file.